2000 German Grand Prix: Post-race

 The top three drivers appeared on the podium to collect their trophies and in the subsequent press conference.
 Barrichello's first win was widely celebrated among spectators and team personnel, because it came after an earlier setback, including a major accident during practice for the 1994 San Marino Grand Prix that rendered him unconscious.
-Barrichello dedicated his victory to Senna, who had assisted him in his early career.
+Barrichello was visibly emotional over the radio during the slow-down lap and on the podium, and dedicated his victory to Senna, who had assisted him in his early career.
 He also disclosed that he chose to race on dry tyres because he believed he would have an advantage on the straights and chicanes, even though he flat-spotted a tyre in the race's closing stages, reducing his visibility.
 Häkkinen stated that he was "in control" of the event throughout the first phase, while he confessed that he was careful on wet tyres and could have won on dry tyres.
-Coulthard revealed that he used Michael Schumacher's tactics at the start after seeking clarity on the rules governing such manoeuvres.
+Coulthard revealed that he used Michael Schumacher's aggressive tactics at the start after seeking clarity on the rules governing such manoeuvres.
 He also said that he was unable to communicate with his team in the forest portions, which prompted him to stay out for an extra lap after Häkkinen's pit stop.

 Button was overjoyed with his then-career-best fourth and congratulated his team for timing the switch to wet-weather tyres.
 Salo regarded his race as "hard" because he chose a high downforce setup, which meant he was slower than his competitors on the straights.
 Furthermore, he revealed that near the end of the race, he ran out of engine oil as temperatures gradually rose.
-De La Rosa earned points for the second time this season after finishing fifth at the European Grand Prix.
+De la Rosa earned championship points for the second time this season after finishing fifth at the European Grand Prix.
 He thought the event was "strange," but was happy with his team's efforts.
-Michael Schumacher, who retired on the first lap after colliding with Fisichella, blamed Fisichella for the incident.
+Michael Schumacher blamed Fisichella for the first-lap incident between the two drivers.
 "I am out of the race not because of David (Coulthard) but because of Fisichella." he said.
 Fisichella, conversely, maintained his racing line and believed that drivers should choose their preferred racing line before describing his race as a "waste."
+Michael Schumacher later said Fisichella apologised and neither driver was penalised for the accident.
 Schumacher's manager Willi Weber rejected reports the crash was part of a conspiracy.
+McLaren CEO Ron Dennis commented the team were flexible in their strategy but not to the extent to accommodate the track intruder, arguing he lost the team the victory and endangered his and drivers' lives.
+Trulli felt the rules governing the overtaking of cars that were leaving the pit lane under safety car conditions were unclear.
+Zonta said he was sorry for the contact with teammate Villeneueve, who did not accept the apology.